^

 The main mechanisms of development of catheter-associated angiogenic infections

-Sources and routes of infection of the urinary tract
+Sources and routes of urinary tract infection

 • hematogenous infection.